On the Beach (2000 film): Reception

 The film received mixed reviews because with its three-hour account of impending doom, reviewers considered it "slow going".
+In contrast, the 1959 version of the film was 2 hours, 14 minutes.

 Some film reviewers still found aspects to praise, however.
 Richard Scheib, the Science Fiction, Horror and Fantasy Film Review critic, saw the film as benefiting from the lengthier timeline: "The mini-series certainly has the luxury to pad the story out and tell it with more length than the film did.
 As a result there is a greater degree of emotional resonance to the characters than the 1959 film had ...
 Mostly the mini-series works satisfyingly as a romantic drama, which it does reasonably depending on the extent to which one enjoys these things.
-Crucially though the mini-series does manage to work as science-fiction and Russell Mulcahy delivers some impressive images of the aftermath of the nuclear holocaust.
+Crucially though the mini-series does manage to work as science fiction and Russell Mulcahy delivers some impressive images of the aftermath of the nuclear holocaust.
 There are some fine scenes with Armand Assante and the submarine crew walking through the ruins of Anchorage discovering how the people there committed suicide en masse, and some excellent digital effects during the periscope tour of the ruins of San Francisco".

-On the Beach received two Golden Globe award nominations and was nominated as Best Miniseries or Television Film.
+On the Beach received two Golden Globe award nominations and was nominated for Best Miniseries or Television Film.
 Rachel Ward was nominated in the Best Performance by an Actress in a Mini-Series or Motion Picture Made for Television category for her role as Moira Davidson.